gogi25/YiiImageZoomer/README.md

   						*********************************** Documentation Of Extension *******************************************

-The Yii-Image-Zoomer is a extension which consists of two type of image zoom.They are:
+The Yii-Image-Zoomer is an Yii extension which consists of two type of image zoom.They are:
 1) Single Image Zoom: This type of zoom is used when you want to apply zoom effect on single image.
 2) Multi-image Zoom: This type of zoom is used when you want to apply zoom effect on Multiple images .